Understanding Freedom Debt Relief Process

 Once enough funds have accumulated in the account, Freedom Debt Relief negotiates with creditors to settle debts.
 Negotiations aim to reach agreements that reduce the total amount owed.

-Clients are kept informed throughout the process and have the final say on whether to accept a settlement offer.
+Clients are informed throughout the process and have the final say on accepting a settlement offer.

 Evaluating Eligibility for Debt Relief